 Many brands end up drinking their own Kool-Aid when it comes to their creative content.
 Furthermore, many brands are so focused on the internal content creation process that they are not properly validating their content with their target audience, and that content when published is never aligned with the tastes and preferences of social media communities.
 This creates a gap and a need to align content from internal needs to external tastes, and eventually leads to a dramatic decrease in a company’s engagement rate and ongoing traffic.

 Bridging the Content Alignment Gap with User-Generated Content

-If a brand has a lot of customers already talking about them in social media, leveraging the content of fans who are social media users, something we call user-generated content, can help bridge this gap between internal content creation needs and aligning that content with their social media communities.
-When brands don’t have enough word-of-mouth marketing to be able to leverage user-generated content about them, they’re realizing that rather than creating the content themselves, they can simply reach out to micro influencers to do so on their behalf.
+If a brand has a lot of customers already talking about them in social media, leveraging the content of fans who are social media users, something we call user-generated content, can help bridge this gap between internal content creation needs and the tastes and preferences of niche audiences and their millions of followers.
+When brands don’t have enough word-of-mouth marketing to be able to leverage user-generated content about them, they’re realizing that rather than creating the content themselves, they can simply reach out to micro – influencers to do so on their behalf.

-This is why creating influencer generated content (IGC) is so important for many brands today as this IGC can help spark the conversations necessary to eventually create UGC.
-Influencers start talking about a product and it starts catching on.
+This is why creating influencer-generated content (IGC) is so important for many brands today: IGC can help spark the conversations necessary to eventually create UGC (User-Generated Content).
+Once social media influencers start talking about a product, it starts catching on.